rhettchase/drf-api-permissions-postgres/README.md

 - Clone repo
 - Install dependencies (see above)
-- See the page in browser by running `docker-compose up`
+- See the page in browser by running `docker-compose up --build`
 - Open the page in the localhost specified in the terminal to view GET request and add `/api/v1/brews` to end of url
+- Create superuser: `docker compose exec web python manage.py createsuperuser`
+  - From admin panel you can also create new users (make them a Staff account to have access to admin panel)

 #### How to use your library (where applicable)

-Once server is running, use Thunder Bird or other application of your choice to complete GET, PUT, POST, DELETE Requests.
+Once server is running, use Thunder Client or other application of your choice to complete GET, PUT, POST, DELETE Requests.
 GET requests also can be completed in the browser.

+*Must be logged in to access the API*

+- Login with superuser or staff user credentails at [`http://0.0.0.0:8000/admin/`](http://0.0.0.0:8000/admin/)
+- Or authenticate in the `Auth` panel using Thunder Client or other comparable app

 ##### GET Requests (Read)